alexberriman/newtondb/README.md

 ### `.count`

 The `count` property returns the amount of records currently within your chain.
-When executed from the base collection, it will return the total amount of records within your collection:
+When executed from the base collection, it will return the total amount of records in your collection:

 ```ts
 $.count;